wordofwarning/wordofwarning.org/current/2013-springsummer/pinchbeck/index.md

 >*An individual practice that is powerful and compelling*<br>ArtArtArt magazine

 ####Credits
-Developed at Lakeside Arts Centre (Nottingham), Leeds Met Studio Theatre, Loughborough University and The Junction (Cambridge), The Beginning was Supported using public funding by the National Lottery through Arts Council England and commissioned by World Event Young Artists 2012 (Nottingham).
+Developed at Lakeside Arts Centre (Nottingham), Leeds Met Studio Theatre, Loughborough University and The Junction (Cambridge).
+Supported using public funding by the National Lottery through Arts Council England, and commissioned by World Event Young Artists 2012 (Nottingham).

 ####Websites
 [www.michaelpinchbeck.co.uk](http://www.michaelpinchbeck.co.uk)